rackerlabs/docs-cloud-identity/api-docs/api-reference/token-operations.rst

 Authentication tokens
 =====================

-The Rackspace Identity service service provides authentication services for the Rackspace Cloud.
+The Rackspace Identity service provides authentication services for the Rackspace Cloud.
 To gain access, users and administrators can use the **POST tokens** operation to request an authentication token from the Identity service, or generate a new token